chloeli-15/jailbreaking_interp/README.md

 ## Introduction

-A key safety objective is to train LLMs to refuse harmful requests.
+A key safety objective is to train LLMs to reliably refuse to answer harmful requests.

-[Recent work](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat) has investigated refusal mechanisms in Llama2-7b-rlhf, responsible for the model refusing to answer harmful prompts.
-They hypothesized that there is some early-middle layer circuit that computes a harmfulness feature, which is separate and downstream from circuits creating the task representation in early layers.
+[Recent work](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat) has investigated mechanisms responsible for refusal in Llama2-7b-rlhf.
+They hypothesized that there is some early-middle layer circuit that computes a "harmfulness" feature.
+This is separate and downstream from circuits in earlier layers that create the task representation.

 Objectives of the current study (to be refined):
-1. Generalizability of attention head mechanisms for refusal found previously (testing on Llama2, Vicuna, Mistral)
+1. Generalizability of refusal mechanism results (testing on Llama2, Vicuna, Mistral)
 2. Generalizable vector that can jailbreak different models - can we systematically find the "harmlessness" feature computed in intermediate layers and use this to jailbreak models?
-3. Initial experiments to locate model components responsible for adversarial suffixes?
+3. Initial experiments to locate model components responsible for adversarial suffixes

 ## Generating dataset